mustafaquraish/cup/README.md

 ---

 Want some more examples?
-Check out the [examples](examples/) directory, or the [compiler](compiler/) directory, which contains an in-progress rewrite of the compiler in CUP!
+Check out the [examples](examples/) directory, or the [compiler](compiler/) directory, which contains the implementation of the compiler itself.